Working with WebAssembly and WASI 0.2 components 2026-05-28

 wasmtime rust/target/wasm32-wasip2/debug/rust.wasm

-Because WASI 0.2 defines stdin, stdout and stderr as a part of its wasi:cli interface, the println makes use of these interfaces to output via stdout as needed. wasmtime provides the WASI 0.2 interfaces by default, so WASM components relying only on those should Just Work.
+Because WASI 0.2 defines stdin, stdout and stderr as a part of its wasi:cli interface, the println makes use of these interfaces to output via stdout as needed.
+Wasmtime provides implementations of these WASI 0.2 interfaces by default, so WASM components relying on them should Just Work.

 If we want to see which interfaces some WASM code imports and exports, we can extract the WIT definition from it: